The best LGBT-friendly hotels

 (CNN) — When you travel, few things offer more comfort than a friendly place to lay your head.
-For lesbian, gay, bisexual, transgender and queer-identifying travelers, a welcoming place to stay is perhaps the single-most important element of planning a trip.
+For lesbian, gay, bisexual and transgender travelers, a welcoming place to stay is perhaps the single-most important element of planning a trip.

 After all, nobody wants to plan a relaxing vacation only to have their bliss diminished by feeling unwelcome or unsafe.